 The NCC has aligned its work to contribute to the government's policies through the implementation of its governing legislation.
 The NCC has identified the following strategic objectives:

-- i) Contribute to Government's industrialization goals.
+- a) Contribute to Government's industrialization goals.

-- ii) Curb prohibited conduct.
+- b) Curb prohibited conduct.

-- iii) Address the high cost of living.
+- c) Address the high cost of living.

-iv) Efficient delivery of services.
+- d) Efficient delivery of services.

 To achieve these strategic objectives, the NCC will pursue the following outcomes: